Gross profit margin: What it is and how to improve yours

 Gross profit margin analysis can help you understand the profitability and performance of each part of your business, so you know where you need to improve.

-Monitor your gross margin trends over time to reveal patterns in your business’s performance – such as where your revenue is strong (and where it isn’t), and how your costs change by product and time of year.
+Monitor your gross margin trends over time to spot patterns in your business performance – for example, where your revenue is strong and how your costs change by product or season.

 Factors affecting gross profit margin